Analysis of National Grid Future Energy Scenarios 2021

 Electricity Supply

-The analysis is equally deficient in its analysis of electricity supply: it
+The analysis is equally deficient in its analysis of electricity supply, it:

 • Relies on electricity imports during “times of system stress” (high demand and/or low renewable generation) when most of our neighbours are doing the same concurrently and won’t have a surplus to share;